mykter/TagTime-desktop/CONTRIBUTING.md

 Code is linted with eslint, and this is part of the default test suite.
 $ npm run lint
- or
-$ npm run lint test/main.js
-(linux only)

 Tests
 =====
 $ npm test

-Unit and integration tests use electron-mocha, and are themselves split into renderer and browser/app tests.
+Unit and integration tests use electron-mocha, and are themselves split into renderer and main tests.
 Run with:
 $ npm run test:renderer
  and
-$ npm run test:app
+$ npm run test:main

 End to end tests use plain mocha and spectron.
 $ npm run test:e2e